 Messages are defined here:

-s and rowset
+records and rowset objects.

 In the bullets above, I nested the “part” types under the container type.
 This is because a container is comprised of one or more “parts”.
 A “part” is not tied directed to a service operation.
 It is sort of like a building block.